frederic-perez/AmE-dictionary/data/idioms.md

 __so be it__ I accept that this is what will happen or be the case. _If you really want to throw your career away because of some idealistic principle, so be it._
 __so it goes__ :dart: _informal_ That is the kind of thing that happens; that is life. _Too bad about John and his problems.
 So it goes._ _I just lost a twenty-dollar bill, and I can’t find it anywhere.
 So it goes._
 __so much for (someone or something)__ :four: Someone or something is no longer relevant, feasible, or worth consideration. _So much for my happy ending._
-__so much so that__ :three: To such an extent or large degree that. _The interest rates on the loan were exorbitantly high—so much so that I had to start selling things around the house to meet my monthly payments._
+__so much so that__ :four: To such an extent or large degree that. _The interest rates on the loan were exorbitantly high—so much so that I had to start selling things around the house to meet my monthly payments._
 __so much so__ :four: To such an extent or great degree (that). _So much so that working with animals has become one of his passions._
 __so to speak__ :four: A phrase used to indicate that what one has just said is an figurative, metaphorical, or uncommon way of saying something.
 Similar to the phrases “if you will” and “in a manner of speaking.” _He was a fixer, so to speak—a man who could get things done._
 __So what?__